JustKaarlo/Kaarlos-Addon/README.md

 > `marker_spawn` = Vehicle Spawn
 > *I recommend placing a **Helipad (Invisible)** down, then naming it whatever you prefer.*

-Now you will need to download
+Now you will need to go to you mission file and create a `functions` folder after that create a folder called `opec`
+Now create a file called `fn_garageNew.sqf` copy and paste [this code]() in there.